hartwork/jawanndenn/README.rst

 =====

 -  Libre software to host yourself, unlike Doodle
--  More simple, sexy and fun than `libre alternatives`_:
+-  More simple, sexy and/or fun than `libre alternatives`_:

    -  `Pleft`_
    -  `Framadata`_ (`Sources`_, ex.
 OpenSondage, ex.
 STUdS)